Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 What is zero-shot prompting?

 Zero-shot prompting is a technique where an AI model is given a task without any prior examples or context.
-It relies on the AI’s pre-existing knowledge to interpret and respond based on the prompt alone.
+It relies on the model’s pre-existing knowledge to interpret and respond based on the prompt alone.

 How does one-shot prompting differ from zero-shot prompting?